haosulab/ManiSkill2-Learn/README.md

 For example commands on more algorithms, see `scripts/maniskill/`.

 For further details about specific arguments and configs, along with algorithm / wrapper customization, please read [here](#training-and-evaluation-1)

+### Important Notes on Control Mode

+Control modes could play a significant role in agent performance.
+For example, `pd_ee_delta_pose` generally performs better than `pd_joint_delta_pos`.

+To modify control mode, pass in `env_cfg.control_mode={CONTROL_MODE}` to the `--cfg-options` in the training scripts.
+Note that if you run demonstration-based algorithms (e.g., DAPG, GAIL), the demonstrations need to be converted using the same control mode as training.

 ### Important Notes for Point Cloud-based Learning (with Demonstrations)